-When I went vegan about five years ago, one of the side effects that spurred me through the tough transition period was the almost immediate effect it had on my skin.
-Within weeks, my complexion brightened and cleared, to the point that I tossed out the foundation I was used to slathering on.
-My hair would take a little more time, but over the months, it became visibly stronger and shinier.
+When I went vegan about five years ago, one of the side effects that propelled me through the tough transition period was the near-immediate effect it had on my skin.
+Within weeks, my complexion had brightened and cleared, enough so that I tossed out the foundation I had been regularly slathering on.
+My hair would take a little more time to recover, but over the months, it became visibly stronger and shinier.

 Still, the most significant change for me wasn't the transformation I was seeing in the mirror, but in my approach to my routine.
 I found that by paying such close attention to everything that went into my body, that discerning eye began to wander elsewhere: As I learned about the benefits of certain ingredients I was eating, I wanted to learn more about their external impact, too.
 I began reading labels and choosing cleaner products; I started to devote as much love and care to my skin as I did to my meals.

 Superficially speaking, the immediate effect of my new diet that I noticed on my skin and hair have only been bolstered and amplified by the special consideration I now take in my beauty routine.
 My skin and hair have never looked better, and more importantly, I truly love taking the time to care for myself in every respect.
-But how have my hair and skin benefited from going vegan specifically?
-Let me count the ways:
+But how have my hair and skin benefited from going vegan, specifically?

-Acne has never been a huge issue with me—even as a teenager—but my blemishes have gone from vague annoyance to nearly nonexistent.
-Beyond that, my complexion is more even in tone, and when I'm eating the right balance of nutrients (specifically enough healthy fats, which was a struggle in the beginning), my dryness-prone skin actually glows with hydration.
+Acne has never been a huge issue for me—even as a teenager—but my blemishes have gone from vague annoyance to nearly nonexistent.
+Beyond that, my complexion is more even in tone, and when I find myself eating the right balance of nutrients (specifically enough healthy fats, which was a struggle in the beginning), my typically-dry skin actually glows with hydration.

+Because it shows up on my skin.
 I've never been more in tune with how my diet impacts the outside of my body.
 When I've been drinking too much wine, my skin gets a certain dullness to it.
 Too many taco runs?
 Bam!—mini breakout on my chin.
-I love having these visual cues to let me know that it's time to clean things up a little, and it's also a relief to know the reason behind a blemish.
+While I understand some people might not, I love having these direct visual cues to let me know that it's time to clean things up a little.
+It's also simply a relief to know the reason behind a blemish.
 It's further proof that my skin and my gut have a symbiotic relationship.